UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 ```

 > [!NOTE]
-> You can also add `-auto-approve` to apply command for it not to ask you to apply changes for full automation.
+> You can also add `-auto-approve` to the apply command for it to not ask you to apply changes for full automation.

 ## How to execute a plan - using **Provider Block** option

 > [!TIP]
-> Terraform by default scans your execution directory and is looking for all `tf` files.
+> Terraform by default scans your execution directory and looks for all `tf` files.

-From PowerShell prompt navigate to the directory you have all your `tf` files in and run:
+From a PowerShell prompt, navigate to the directory which contains your `tf` files and run the following commands:

 ```powershell
 # Check if your environment is setup correctly